 - Get a side hustle.
 Can’t find ways to cut your budget?
 Bring in more cash with a part-time job or side hustle.
 Fill out surveys on Swagbucks.
 Become a dog walker on Rover.
 Find gigs as a freelance writer or virtual assistant using Facebook groups or UpWork.
 Take on some babysitting work.
 There are tons of ways to make money.
 Seriously, no excuses.

 The truth is, I didn’t really need to write this section of the post.
 We all know how to save money.
 Just like we know how to lose weight.
 We just have to do the work.

 Where do I keep it this money?

 Every investment comes with risk, so when you buy stocks, bonds, mutual funds or any investment product, you have to be prepared for that money to potentially decrease in value as well as increase.
-Also, any money you may need in the near term shouldn’t have huge downside risk and shouldn’t be difficult to access quickly.
+Any money you may need in the near term shouldn’t have significant downside risk.

 Start building your emergency fund today!

 Having an emergency fund is a central tenant of a financially healthy life.
 It protects your family, keeps you out of debt, and reduces stress from unexpected events.
 If you don’t have an emergency fund today, it is time to start saving!
 Set up a budget, determine how much you need to give you peace of mind, and get to work.
 Your future self will thank you!

 Do you have an emergency fund?
 If not, what is holding you back?
 Let me know in the comments!

 Download printable charts to track your starter emergency fund!